-Hume's first category was "abstract reasoning concerning quantity or number", also expressed as knowledge "discoverable by the mere operation of thought".
-This was sometimes thought to include all "trivial knowledge" consisting only of relations between our ideas, for example, "All bachelors are unmarried".
-Kant labelled this category of knowledge "Analytic".

-It is sometimes specified as knowledge that can be obtained by starting from definitions of words and then using only pure logical reasoning, e.g. "No bachelor uncle is an only child".

-- 2. Hume's second category was empirical knowledge gained, and tested, by making observations and measurements i.e. "experimental reasoning concerning matter of fact and existence".
-This would include much common sense knowledge, scientific knowledge, historical knowledge, etc. - 3.
-His third category was everything that could not fit into either the first or second.
-He described the residue as "nothing but sophistry and illusion" urging that all documents claiming such knowledge should be "committed to flames".
-I assume he was thinking mainly of metaphysics and theology.
+- 1. Hume's first category was "abstract reasoning concerning quantity or number", also expressed as knowledge "discoverable by the mere operation of thought".
+This was sometimes thought to include all "trivial knowledge" consisting only of relations between our ideas, for example, "All bachelors are unmarried", or Kant referred to this category of knowledge as "Analytic". - It is sometimes specified as knowledge that can be obtained by starting from definitions of words and then using only pure logical reasoning, e.g. "Every bachelor uncle has a brother or sister". - 2.
+His second category was empirical knowledge gained, and tested by making observations and measurements i.e. "experimental reasoning concerning matter of fact and existence". - 3.
+His third category was everything that could not fit into either the first or second -- which he described as "sophistry and illusion" urging that all documents claiming such knowledge should be "committed to flames".
+I assume he was thinking of metaphysics and theology.